ruijtunes/ZX_ROM-New-Graph-routines/README.md

 Arc: New Arc algorithm
-Classic geometric algorithm for drawing a circular arc from two points and an angle (DRAW x,y,a), using the center of the circle calculated via the formula:
+Classic geometric algorithm for drawing a circular arc from two points and an angle (DRAW x,y,a), using the center of the circle.

               C (center)